 Enjoy and be safe!

-As of 2019, the whole trail is unstaffed and there’s no entry fee.
+The whole trail is unstaffed and there’s no entry fee.
 We didn’t see another person on the trail in almost 2 hours.

 How To Get To Kabut Pelangi Waterfall